 Minimum pillars of the plan

-Example — You set an annual target of 12% with a maximum drawdown of 8%, operating capital separated from reserve, and monthly metric review.
-This prevents confusing one positive month with long-term sustainability.
+Example — Annual target of 12% with 8% max drawdown, operating capital separated from reserve, and monthly metric review.
+Prevents confusing spot performance with continuity.

 - What it is: complete management plan for the trading activity.